Record Growth in U.S. Biogas Industry Signals Green Energy Boom

 See also: U.S. Department of Energy to Invest Nearly $5 Million in Offshore Wind Center of Excellence

-While biogas power projects remain the primary source of biogas production in the U.S., renewable natural gas (RNG) projects took center stage in 2023, representing 91% of all new projects.
+While biogas power projects remain the primary source of biogas production in the U.S., renewable (RNG) projects took center stage in 2023, representing 91% of all new projects.
 This trend is largely attributed to policies such as the federal Renewable Fuel Standard (RFS) and the Fuel Standard (LCFS), which incentivize the use of renewable fuels to replace fossil transportation fuels.

 Despite impressive growth, the U.S. biogas industry has only scratched the surface of its potential.
 With an estimated 15,000 new systems awaiting development, the sector is poised for exponential growth, offering substantial economic, environmental, and energy benefits.